inet-framework/inet-showcases/docs/visualizer/interfacetable/index.md

 ## Further information

-For more information, refer to the <var>InterfaceTableVisualizer</var>
+For more information, refer to the `InterfaceTableVisualizer` NED documentation.
-NED documentation.

 ## Discussion